Dominik7131/Conceptual-Modeling-LLM-Assistant/backend/README.md

     - update CUDA to at least version 11.7.1
     - install compatible version of [nvidia-cuda-toolkit](https://developer.nvidia.com/cuda-downloads)

-          make server LLAMA_CUDA=1
+          make llama-server LLAMA_CUDA=1
     - note: this takes a while
-    - if this doesn't work [here is a more detailed description](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#cuda)
+    - if this does not work, check the documentation in the [llama.cpp repository](https://github.com/ggerganov/llama.cpp)

 - download one of the [supported models](https://github.com/ggerganov/llama.cpp#description) in `GGUF` format
     - make sure that the LLM fits in your GPU (or GPUs) otherwise the LLM will generate the output very slowly